How to Avoid Small Business Loan & Merchant Cash Advance Scams

 - Sign this funding contract, and we'll lower the rate in 30 days.
 LIE!

 - Sign this funding contract and we'll turn it into a term loan at a low interest rate in a month.
 LIE!

 - Sign this funding contract and it will convert into an SBA loan.
 LIE!

 - Sign this funding contract and we'll give you double the money in a month.
 LIE!

 Do you know, most business loan quotes that people are spending countless hours shopping for, are literally made up?
 100% fairy dust.
 POOF!
 Business owners are wasting their time shopping for fake loan quotes, signing bait & switch funding contracts and right before funding, the lender says, "oh by the way."

 All day, every day, business owners come to us asking for capital and advice, yet refuse to listen to a word we say.
 Many of them have already shopped business loan websites, lenders, and brokers, wanting us to beat other offers they've collected.
 More often than not, they are waiving around a fake offer, from a fake funding company.
+They just don't get it.
 But they simply don't listen to a word we say, until they come back around a month later begging for help all over again.
 It's like a revolving door, and a viscous circle that is getting worse by the day.

 Don’t fall victim to a business loan scam.
 Know the warning signs and sneaky tactics to watch out for.